hackerd25/ftp-er/README.md

 # FTP-er

-Ftp-er is a python script for making ftp servers.
+FTP-er is a Python script for creating FTP servers.

-## For what it can be used
+## Purpose
-You can use it for file transferring files , CTF-s and whatever you want to, but if you use it for illegal stuff i am not having any responsibility.
+FTP-er can be used for file transfers, CTFs, and various other purposes.
+However, please note that if you use it for illegal activities, I do not assume any responsibility.

-## How to use it
+## Usage
-The program will say what it wants like parameters.
+The program will prompt you for the required parameters during execution.

-## For committers
+## Contribution
-Anybody who collaborates and helps with this code will be part of AlghØr1thm.
-There we will make security and pen testing tools in a public repository.
-I will later probably make a site for it.
-Idk
+Anyone who collaborates and contributes to this code will become a part of AlghØr1thm.
+We will develop security and penetration testing tools in a public repository.
+In the future, I may create a website for this project, but that i currently dont know.

-## Warning!!!
+## Warning!
-Always be careful not to be hacked by forgetting about a sever you ran and people accessing your files or injecting malware!!!
+Always exercise caution to prevent unauthorized access to your files or the injection of malware.
+Ensure that you do not forget about any servers you have running.

-## Just to know
+## Additional Information
-I got most of the code online just customizing and adding user input.
-Its made only for linux and i dont know is it going to be used on windows because nobody plays CTF-s on windows.
+Most of the code used in this project was sourced online.
+I customized it and added user input.
+Currently, the script is designed for Linux, and its compatibility with Windows is uncertain, as CTFs are typically not played on windows.